 Thoughts of Japan and its tea inevitably evoke images of chanoyu, the nation’s iconic tea ceremony.
 However, Japan has a rich history of iced tea, and not just the crisp bottles out of the vending machines (which, by global vending-machine standards, can be excellent).
 According to farmers near the city of Uji, iced tea is a tradition that started with the cool, clean, and pure waters that run through the countryside.
 Brewing bright senchas or deeply verdant gyokuros with the cool water refreshed those who were weary from the climate’s many hot and humid days.
 Since then, beautiful recipes for iced tea have developed, with each methodology extracting the tea’s nuances differently.
 Get ready to be enchanted by a sweet, oceanic, deliciously syrupy-yet-bright cup.

-Let’s start with what is more often found in coffee shops: iced matcha.
+Let’s start with what is most commonly found in coffee shops: iced matcha.
 Since 2013, Mizuba has been training our café partners on using the traditional chasen, or bamboo matcha whisk, to aerate matcha into a perfectly creamy froth.
 However, our secret advice is that matcha can actually be made with cold water!
 You may use your chasen to whisk matcha directly into cold water, but we also love what we’ve dubbed our cocktail method: take ½ to ¾ teaspoons of sifted matcha and shake vigorously (and I mean vigorously) with 4 to 7 ounces cold water.
 Or for a bigger batch, you could take one teaspoon sifted matcha with 8 to 16 ounces cold water in a tightly lidded mason jar or thermos.
 The classic thick, creamy froth should settle at the head.
 Enjoy neat, or pour it on the rocks.
 We’ve also made a signature, slightly sweeter version popular up and down the West Coast: whisk one teaspoon matcha with local honey, to taste.
 Add 160–175-degree water so the honey dissolves while whisking.
 Pour over ice.
-If honey isn’t your preference, agave or simple syrup dissolves very readily into matcha.
+If honey isn’t your preference, agave or simple syrup dissolves readily into matcha.

 Now to the iced loose leaf teas, and our three main methods.
 To enter the world of Japanese iced tea, we recommend starting with well-made sencha.
 The deeper steamed (fukamushi) the sencha is, the milder in taste and syrupy in mouthfeel it is likely to be.

-Method two: the highly popular cold brew.
+Method two: the highly popular cold brew, or in our case, mizudashi.
 Easy to make, easy to store, easy to keep in large batches.
 The catechins and caffeine in tea do not extract as easily in cold water, so you’ll enjoy a mellow, smooth flavor.
 Our favorite teas to cold brew are houjicha, bancha, or mugicha (the latter our number-one drink to pair with ramen).
 A favorite recipe: place 20 grams of bancha or houjicha in a half-gallon mason jar.
 Fill with cold water, and seal the lid tightly.
 Flip the jar once to disperse the leaves, and store the jar in your refrigerator overnight.
 Additionally, try 14 to 20 grams Japanese tea leaves to 40 to 60 ounces cold water in a jar.
 Shake your jar to disperse the flavor evenly before straining and serving.
-For your customers who prefer a decaf option, try making cold brew with mugicha tea bags: add one tea bag for every half gallon of water, and chill for 2 or more hours.
+For your café customers who prefer a decaf option, try making cold brew with mugicha tea bags: add one tea bag for every half gallon of water, and chill for 2 or more hours.

 Once you’re comfortable with these brewing techniques, apply them to gyokuro, kukicha, tencha, konacha, genmaicha, or your current favorite tea, and enjoy the umami on ice.

-—Lauren Purvis, founder of Mizuba Tea Co.
+—Lauren Danson, founder of Mizuba Tea Co.